page last edited on 21 Nov 2013

 Ronnie Clay Williams.

-Child: Misty D. Williams m Gary Lee Watkins & had a dau, Savannah Grace Watkins.
+Child: Misty D Williams m Gary Lee Watkins & they have a daughter, Savannah Grace

 A Washam "Boogie" b 23 Aug 1911 Jackson, AR, m Baxter Molett "Jack" 1 Sep 1929